In all of our predictions for 2020 or even 2021, we never would have guessed that hand sanitizer would become such a hot commodity!

 If you have no choice but to use an alcohol-free hand sanitizer, we strongly recommend that you remove your ring, apply the sanitizer and ensure your hands are completely dry before putting the ring back on.

 If you wear a ring or bracelet containing pearls, we absolutely recommend that you leave them at home for the time being.
+Sanitized skin should not come into contact with your pearls until completely dry and evaporated.

 Similar to perfumes and hairspray, the alcohol in hand sanitizer can alter the actual surface of the pearl.
-This will cause it to lose its lustre and even change the colour.
+This will cause it to lose its luster and even change the colour.
 We presume that you want your white pearls to remain white instead of turning yellow!

 If you need to apply hand sanitizer while wearing pearl jewellery, remove it first, apply the hand sanitizer and then wait until it’s completely dry and evaporated before putting it back on.
 You’ll want to wait longer than other jewellery, ideally about 5 minutes.